-The Venetian Pool’s waterfalls and stunning Italian-inspired grottos make it a popular destination for swimmers from all walks of life, especially children, as there are countless nooks and crannies to explore.
+The Venetian Pool’s waterfalls and stunning Italian-inspired grottos make it a popular destination for swimmers from all walks of life.
+Especially children, as there are countless nooks and crannies to explore.
 The best part?
-The pool is open to the public seven days a week, though it tends to get crowded on the hot days of summer and during the weekends.
+The pool is open to the public seven days a week.
+Although, it tends to get crowded on the hot days of summer and during the weekends.

 Bill Baggs State Park – Key Biscayne

 Key Biscayne, located just off the coast from both South Beach and Downtown Miami, is a paradise unto itself.
 Life here just seems to move a bit slower than in the city.
 Key Biscayne is also home to some amazing public beaches.
 One of the most iconic in South Florida is Bill Baggs State Park.
 Occupying the southern tip of Key Biscayne, the park’s iconic beaches often feature prominently on national top-10 lists.
 What makes Bill Baggs so great for families is that it’s not just amazing beaches (don’t get us wrong – they’re amazing!), but also covered pavilions, views to iconic Stiltsville, the charming lighthouse, and tons of local history.
 Bill Baggs is a can’t miss for families!

 Crandon Park – Key Biscayne